larenaud/LimoilouRenaud/content/authors/admin/_index.md

     year: 2007
 ---

 My name is Limoilou-Amelie Renaud and I am a postdoctoral researcher at the Maurice-Lamontagne Institute of Fisheries & Oceans Canada, where I work on marine mammal ecology.
-My first name is pronounced 'LEE-MWA-LOO' and you don't pronounce the 'd' at the end of Renaud ('RE-NO').
-I love making beautiful charts, the statistical programming language R, Jane Austen, black coffee, and red wine.
+My first name is pronounced 'LEE-MWA-LOO' and you don't pronounce the 'd' of Renaud ('RE-NO').

 I studied animal ecology, finishing my PhD in 2019.
 I worked as a part-time lecturer in academia, which I loved, while doing my first postdoc.
 I recently enrolled as a postdoc at a government institution.
 You can find me on [Twitter](https://twitter.com/LimoilouR) and [GitHub](https://github.com/larenaud).